pederan/Parallax-ImageScroll/README.md

     });
 ```

-or set the options globally
+or set the options globally (only works when using with amd)

 ```javascript
 ImageScroll.defaults.coverRatio = 0.5;